tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 The type of reflector shown in the image below is crucial for our calibration because it has a highly predictable and consistent response to radar.
 The triangular shape, often composed of three metal plates arranged in a prism form, ensures that the reflector returns signals in specific, predictable ways.

-It is recommend that the user should build the radar reflector with tripod by using taps to fixed the radar reflector above the tripod.
+It is recommended that the user build the radar reflector on a tripod, securing it with tape to ensure stability.
+Additionally, nothing should be attached above the radar reflector; it must be the highest object on the entire calibration target.
+Additionally, make sure the height of the radar reflector is not larger than the `reflector_max_height` parameter.

 <p align="center">
     <img src="../docs/images/marker_radar_lidar_calibrator/radar_reflector.png" alt="radar_reflector" width="150">